-It is believed that during the Han Dynasty (206 B.C. - 220 A.C.), the concept of five elements - metal, wood, water, fire, and earth - was converted into the theory of the hexagram.
-Wen Wang Gua (文王卦, King Wen's hexagram) was developed.
+It is believed that in the Han Dynasty (206 B.C. - 220 A.C.) the concept of five elements - metal, wood, water, fire, and earth - was invented and then introduced into the theory of the hexagram.
+Thereby Wen Wang Gua (文王卦, King Wen's hexagram) was developed.
 It correlates the lines to the Celestial Stems and Earthly Branches, and then uses the mutual relation between the elements converted by two concerned lines to interpret oracle.

 The use of the I Ching has been common practice in Chinese daily life.
 For example, in Beijing's famous Forbidden City, all the buildings have yellow roofs, except for the book repository which has a black roof.
 The thinking behind this is that black is the colour of water which will protect the repository in the event of fire.